Discover more from birthawakening

 Baby number five, a welcomed surprise, but coming fast on the heels of my mother’s death–I was not exactly in a receptive state of mind for being pregnant.

 I finally took a pregnancy test at the end of March, and was pretty shocked to see the double lines.
-I had an appointment later that evening to do a henna belly design for a new client - and I ALMOST cancelled it, worried that I would be too emotional to be professional.
+I had a henna belly client scheduled for that very evening - and I ALMOST cancelled it, worried that I would be too emotional to stay composed!

 It turned out, that chance meeting was the start to one of my most cherished lifelong friendships.
-Carrie, I am so glad I met you and your dear family!
+Carrie, I am so glad I met you!

-Working with all the data we could collect, we figured that my due date could be October 26th at the earliest; November 11th at the latest.
-Basically a two-week window.
-We went with the latest date, since I tend to have overdue babies (having once had a 43-week pregnancy), and assumed I’d go in for an ultrasound if I ended up making it to the end of that two-week window.
+Working with all the data we could collect, we figured that my due date could be late October at the earliest; mid-November at the latest.
+We went with the latest date, since I tend to have longer pregnancies (my 3rd babe arrived at 43 weeks).

-To say I was having trouble integrating the idea of another pregnancy, another baby, would be an understatement.
+I was having trouble integrating the idea of another pregnancy, another baby...

-I had been looking for work.
-The plan was that I would work while my husband finally got to finish school; find another, better job–something.
-Also, and just as important–I knew that I had a lot of unfinished business to deal with mentally and emotionally, because of my traumatic third birth.
+I knew that I had a lot of unfinished business to deal with mentally and emotionally, because of my traumatic third birth.

-Even though I went on to have a perfectly lovely homebirth with my 4th baby, 2.5 years later, I didn’t feel like I’d processed what had happened to me prior to that.
+Even though I went on to have a perfectly lovely homebirth after that, I didn’t feel like I’d processed what had happened to me prior.

-As time went on with this pregnancy, I knew I couldn’t “just” have another homebirth with the same midwives in attendance - and I obviously wasn’t birthing in a hospital.
+I knew I couldn’t “just” have another homebirth with the same midwives in attendance - and I obviously wasn’t willing to birth in a hospital.

-I had to face my pain and fear, and try to reclaim some of what had been taken from me during my 3rd birth experience.
+I had to face my pain and fear, and reclaim some of what had been taken from me during my 3rd birth experience.

-Happily, my freelance birthwork puts me in touch with a large number of people.
+Happily, my birth services put me in touch with a large number of people.
 As I became close with several midwives, doulas, and birth specialists in the area, I realized with delight that I’d found a tribe of women who felt similarly–and strongly–about birth empowerment, freedom, and even freebirth.

-Several of these women were very positive and supportive of unassisted freebirth, and even said that if I wanted them to come to my birth, they were happy to be there in whatever capacity I wanted or needed at the time.
+Several of these women were very positive and supportive of unassisted freebirth, and even said (off the record!) that if I wanted them to come to my birth, they were happy to be there in whatever capacity I wanted or needed at the time.

-This felt like a wonderful balance–so we agreed that I might call any or all of them if I felt like I needed friendly support, midwifery assistance, or anything in between.
+This felt like a wonderful balance–so we agreed that I might call any or all of them if I felt like I needed friendly support or assistance.

 As for the actual pregnancy, I started showing early.
 Then I was measuring ahead, even though I wasn’t gaining a lot of weight.